gnome-terminator/docs/source/gettinginvolved.rst

         Triggers (actions) based on regex for received text A "swap" mode for drag and drop
         Encrypted dumping/logging to disk
+        Remotinator commands to modify debug level / class / funcs, and switch trace on/off Allow custom commands to only show on particular profiles

     Search
         Might be able to missuse the ClusTerm method of overwriting to "highlight" (gtk2 only)